Travel Information

 Faculty Suggestions

-• Deacon candidates should be in contact with pastors or diocesan priests who may be planning a pilgrimage to the ordination.
-This does occur (sometime unbeknownst to the candidate).
-Again, these priests and their travel agents should work through the deacon candidate and the DPC regarding details of diaconate week.
+• These priests and their travel agents should work through the deacon candidate and the DPC regarding details of diaconate week.
 All questions/queries regarding Masses, receptions, holy hours, tours, and tickets should go through the deacon candidate and the DPC.
 Asking a few questions around the parish or diocese this spring about potential pilgrimages to Rome in September/October will hopefully eliminate any surprises in September and October.

-• NAC room guests: Generally rooms – during diaconate week – are reserved for bishops and diocesan vocation directors.
+• NAC guest rooms: Generally rooms – during diaconate week – are reserved for bishops and diocesan vocation directors.
 Student guest rooms, on the student corridors, may be reserved for seminarian brothers, or male family members (brothers and fathers of candidates).
 Also, priests who are not diocesan vocation directors, but are directly involved with a candidates’ formation – pastor, former vocation directors, etc. – may also stay in a student guest room.
 Reservations for these rooms are made through the individual candidates in spring.

 Back To Top